mayurhadke/Presentation-Track-/README.md

 ![image](https://github.com/user-attachments/assets/b825b1a5-6827-4d09-acbc-fc98451aff99)

+2)3D Secure (OTP based verification):

+It is an extra layer of authentication that is required in case of online payments that involves the use of a One-time Password or similar verification code sent to the card owner.

+3D Secure adds security with extra steps (like entering a code), which can be more time consuming.

+Newer "frictionless" methods are smarter.
+They check transaction details instantly in the background and if it looks safe, your payment goes through smoothly without extra steps interrupting you.

+3) EMV Chip vs. Magnetic Stripe vs. Contactless (NFC) Transactions

+EMV Chip:

+These chips generate a unique, one-time code for every purchase, thereby rendering themselves nearly impossible to reproduce.
+Behind the scenes: This dynamic code represents a huge security improvement over the former magnetic stripes.
+While chip cards have greatly reduced card-not-present fraud where these cards are accepted, criminals have shifted their focus to online fraudulent activities, thus underscoring the necessity of having multiple layers of security.
+Setting chip payments up is a complex procedure for banks that involves quite a lot of coordination across many systems.
+Magnetic Stripes (The "Swipe"):

+This older technology records unchanging information, thus facilitating the copying of information by thieves using skimmers.
+Why they're still around: Stripes, of course, are less secure but remain on some cards, primarily because some payments machinery is a bit antiquated, or some businesses cannot afford an upgrade.
+Their static information makes them a weak link.
+Contactless (NFC) Payments (The "Tap"):

+NFC or near-field communication allows you to quickly pay just by tapping your card or phone.
+Is it secure?
+Although it appears less secure, tapping employs solid security mechanisms- unique codes like those on chip cards.
+Moreover, it works only in close range (within an inch or two), making it tough for payment thieves to eavesdrop from a distance.
+Security experts are always trying to identify any potential vulnerabilities.
+Also, it is not just cards, but smartwatches and phones have also adopted this technology, which is convenient but exposes another potential target to criminals.

+4)   Common Types of Fraud (card-not-present, phishing, skimming) and Countermeasures

+Card-Not-Present Fraud (CNP):

+Using stolen card particulars online or over the phone (where you do not have the physical card).
+How it's prevented: Banks now have smart systems (machine learning) that observe your spending patterns to find suspicious activity that the traditional rules might miss.
+They further verify such activities with your usual conducting traits—for instance, the place you log into from—marking anything that looks out of character.
+Phishing:

+Scammers send fake emails, texts or calls trying to trick you into giving passwords or card info.
+More specifically: "spear phishing" is even sneakier-it involves using personal information about you to lend an air of legitimacy to the scam.
+And keep an eye out for deepfakes, where criminals might use AI to impersonate a trusted voice or face in calls or videos.
+Constant vigilance and training are paramount!
+Skimming:

+It means that someone will put a hidden device on the card reader (like at ATMs or gas pumps) to secretly copy its card information when you swipe or dip.
+Hidden risks: Sometimes, they are sold into the field by dishonest employees.
+The forecasting system considers a number of risk variables, including new tamper-resistant ATMs or smart cameras that detect suspicious behavior around payment terminals.

+5) Why All This Security Matters: Building Trust

+Secure payments form the very foundation of our financial ecosystem.
+Trust has everything to do with good security: It protects your money, allows banks and businesses to keep running smoothly, and happens to be the glue that holds everything together with trust.

 Dear Aryaan, This is a well-structured and beginner-friendly explanation of key payment security techniques.
 The use of analogies (like the "scrambler machine") makes complex ideas easy to grasp. (comment by Mayur)